 How to use bone broth

-If you are making this traditionally in a pot on the stove, you need to bring everything to a rolling boil before lowering the temperature to simmer.
+You can also make bone broth in a pot on the stove.
+First bring everything to a rolling boil then lower the temperature to simmer.
 How long you simmer your stock depends on the types of bones you are using.
 Smaller bones cook up faster than bigger, thicker bones.

 While your broth is simmering, you might find foam floating at the top.
 Don’t worry about that.
 Just skim it off as it is just impurities being pulled out of the bones.
 Keep simmering your broth in an uncovered pot.